 - EDA grant programs that support planning and development grants to established EDDs. - FEMA Hazard Mitigation and Pre-Disaster planning programs.
-HUD stipulates at 84 FR 45838, 45849 that planning programs may also use these funds for planning activities, including but not limited to, regional mitigation planning; integration of mitiaation plans with initiatives; regional or multi-jurisdictional planning activities that are mitigative in nature; activities related to FEMA's Pre-Disaster Mitigation (PDM, to be renamed Building Resilient and Infrastructure Communities (BRIC) as part of the implementation of section 1234 of the Disaster Recovery Reform Act of 2018, which amended section 203 of the Stafford Act (42 U.S.C. § 5133)) and Flood Mitigation Assistance (FMA); modernizing building codes and regional land-use plans; and upgrading mapping, data, and other capabilities to better understand evolving disaster risks.
+HUD stipulates at 84 FR 45838, 45849 that planning programs may also use these funds for planning activities, including but not limited to, regional mitigation planning; the integration mitigation plans with planning of other initiatives; regional or multi-jurisdictional planning activities that are mitigative in nature; activities related to FEMA's Pre-Disaster Mitigation (PDM, to be renamed Building Resilient and Infrastructure Communities (BRIC) as part of the implementation of section 1234 of the Disaster Recovery Reform Act of 2018, which amended section 203 of the Stafford Act (42 U.S.C. § 5133)) and Flood Mitigation Assistance (FMA); modernizing building codes and regional land-use plans; and upgrading mapping, data, and other capabilities to better understand evolving disaster risks.